stijn-dejongh/lovecraft_public_domain/manuscript/azathoth.md

 from beyond the worlds.
 Opiate oceans poured there, litten by suns that the eye may never behold and having in their whirlpools strange dolphins and sea-nymphs of unrememberable deeps.
-Noiseless infinity eddied around the dreamer and wafted him away without even touching the body that leaned stiffly from the lonely window; and for days not counted in men&rsquo;s calendars the tides of far spheres bare him gently to join the dreams for which he longed; the dreams that men have lost.
+Noiseless infinity eddied around the dreamer and wafted him away without even touching the body that leaned stiffly from the lonely window; and for days not counted in men's calendars the tides of far spheres bare him gently to join the dreams for which he longed; the dreams that men have lost.
 And in the course of many cycles they tenderly left him sleeping on a green sunrise shore;
 a green shore fragrant with lotus-blossoms and starred by red camalotes.